 At t=0 the different materials show a moisture content related to

-porosity.
-As can be seen in this case the cement pointing mortar is
+their porosity.
+As can be seen in this case the cement pointing

-case the drying was measured for a sample saturated with water and a
+this case the drying was measured for a sample saturated with

-in the damage due to salt crystallization, Structural Studies, Repairs
+pointing mortar in the damage due to salt crystallization,

 T. Diaz Goncalves, L.Pel, J. Delgado Rodrigues, Drying of